Restioson/xtra/README.md

 [Generic Associated Types (GATs)](https://github.com/rust-lang/rfcs/blob/master/text/1598-generic_associated_types.md) must be used.
 This is an incomplete and unstable feature, which [appears to be a way off from stabilisation](https://github.com/rust-lang/rust/issues/44265).
-It also uses [`impl Trait` Type Aliases](https://github.com/rust-lang/rfcs/pull/2515) to avoid `Box`ing the futures returned from the `AsyncHandler` trait (the library, however, is not totally alloc-free).
+It also uses [`impl Trait` Type Aliases](https://github.com/rust-lang/rfcs/pull/2515) to avoid `Box`ing the futures returned from the `Handler` trait (the library, however, is not totally alloc-free).
 This means that it requires nightly to use, and may be unstable in future as those features evolve.
 What you get in return for this is a cleaner, simpler, and more expressive API.
 - It is also still very much under development, so it may not be ready for production code.